gjkaur/Machine_Learning_Roadmap_From_Novice_to_Pro/README.md

 - [Learn How to Build a Logistic Regression Model in PyTorch](/advanced/pytorch-logistic-regression)
 - [Demand prediction of driver availability using multistep time series analysis](/advanced/driver-demand-prediction)

 Feel free to explore, learn, and contribute to these projects.
-We hope this roadmap helps you on your journey to becoming a machine learning pro! 🌟
+I hope this roadmap helps you on your journey to becoming a machine learning pro! 🌟